timmckague/timandvictoria/src/pages/blog/2019-03-22-hike-moroccos-mount-toubkal.md

 With our headlights on we started up the mountain.
 As we looked up mountain ahead of us we could see the headlights of the groups of hikers that left before us.
 It was as though the trail was marked with lights showing us the way.

-Stars still filled the sky as we weaved our way up but didn’t quite give enough to climb without our headlights on.
-The only sound was crunch and squeak of snow and ice under our crampons and hiking poles.
+Stars still filled the sky as we weaved our way up but didn’t quite give enough light to climb without our headlights on.
+The only sound was the crunch and squeak of snow and ice under our crampons and hiking poles.
 We were all thankful to have crampons, the ascent would have been really difficult without them.

 As we neared the peak, the wind picked up and the temperature dropped.
 Our bags were feeling quite light as we were wearing all our layers.
-I was happy that I packed long underwear, they had not seen much action on the trip previously but they earned their spot in my bag on this hike!
+I was happy that I had packed long underwear, they had not seen much action on the trip previously but they earned their spot in my bag on this hike!

 At the peak, the thin air became more noticeable.
 Our pace was feeling like a crawl but if we went any faster and we’d quickly be gasping for breath.

 “Say tagine!”
 We all smile as we pose at the top of Toubkal for a group photo.
 We made it!
 The worst is behind us and gravity will be on our side.

 Who doesn’t enjoy the view from the top of a mountain.
-Toubkal is not the highest mountain in Africa, but at 4,167m it lays claim the “North Africa’s” tallest peak.
+Toubkal is not the highest mountain in Africa, but at 4,167m it lays claim to “North Africa’s” tallest peak.

 The descent back to Imlil was tougher then expected and we were all relieved and happy to make it back to the Riad for a nice warm shower followed by the customary mint tea.